How To Properly Size A Return Pump For An Aquarium

 When choosing a pump, it's important to consider the amount of head pressure caused by your particular plumbing to accurately gauge the pump's capability.
 You can calculate head pressure using standard formulas (described below) and you always want to have some kind of flow control over your pump whether that be an inline valve or the use of a DC controllable pump.
 You can always reduce the flow with a valve but you can't make the pump go faster.

-It should be noted that a tank's drain will have a maximum rate of flow as well as a sump which means only so much water can pass through per hour.
-Most overflow boxes and some sumps advertise maximum flow ratings which come in handy when deciding the appropriate drain and sump for your tank.
-It is a pretty rare occurrence that your return flow surpasses your maximum drain/sump flow rate as long as you do not exceed 10x turnover per hour but nonetheless, all the more reason you need to have control over your return flow and size your return pump appropriately.
+It should be noted that a tank's drain will have a maximum rate of flow which means only so much water can pass through the drains; anymore and the drains will overflow.
+Most overflow boxes advertise maximum flow ratings which come in handy when deciding the appropriate drain.
+It is a pretty rare occurrence that your return flow surpasses your maximum drain rate as long as you do not exceed 10x turnover per hour but nonetheless, all the more reason you need to have control over your return flow and size your return pump appropriately.

 Pumping water up to the aquarium is hard work.
 Gravity and friction inside the pipe, tubing, and valves reduce the flow rate.
 The higher and farther the pump has to push the water, the harder it is for the pump to move the water which ultimately slows down the flow.
 This resistance is called “head pressure.”
-The higher the lift and longer the distance, the greater the resistance to flow.
+The higher the lift and longer the distance, the greater the resistance to flow and the greater the head pressure.

 In order to calculate head pressure, use the following standard formulas to add up the vertical rise, distance, and 90° turns to come up with a head pressure number.